 For a few euros, we can arrange to have your laundry done in town (there are no laundry facilities at the B&Bs).

 The Euro is the accepted form of currency in the Republic of Ireland.
 We recommend use of an ATM to get cash.
 Most small towns have ATMs.
 In addition, most restaurants and stores take debit and credit cards.
 However, you should let your bank know you are traveling to Ireland before the trip to avoid getting any transactions denied/declined.
-We can also help you get your currency converted at the airport when you arrive if you prefer to carry some cash.
+You can also get your currency converted at the airport when you arrive if you prefer to carry some cash.
 Here is a currency exchange rate: http://www.xe.com/ucc/

 To enter Ireland, a valid passport is required.
 Go to http://travel.state.gov/content/passports/en/passports.html for applications and other information.